timetetng/tosu-cava/README.md

 # Tosu Cava

-Tosu-Cava is an osu! audio visualization plugin based on Tosu.
+Tosu-Cava is an osu! audio visualization plugin based on [tosu](https://tosu.app).

 It displays a modern, CAVA-style spectrum within the game and can be overlaid directly onto the gameplay or imported as an OSB browser source.

 ![demo](./demo.gif)
 # Install